gaelcolas/Sampler/README.md

         - [x] Ensure each function as minimum help
         - [ ] Save test results in XML
         - [ ] Upload test results to Appveyor
-    - [ ] Generate the help
-        - [ ] PlatyPS to generate or update the help MDs in BuildOutput\docs
-        - [ ] PlatyPS to generate or update the help MAML in BuildOutput\SampleModule
-        - [ ] Either Remove Comment-Based help, or add .EXTERNALHELP
     - [ ] Prepare Module for export
         - [ ] Update Metadata with FunctionToExports
         - [ ] Update Metadata with new version